giovanniouterleys/KataMower/README.md

 # Project structure
 - `src/`: Source files for the project
-    - `main/java/com/outerleys/giovanni/controller`: Contains the MovwerController which reads input and controls the mower based on the command.
+    - `main/java/com/outerleys/giovanni/controller`: Contains the MowerController which reads input and controls the mower based on the command.
+Also contains the Main class to run the program.
     - `main/java/com/outerleys/giovanni/model/`: Contains Mower and Lawn classes that represent the mower and the lawn.
 - `test/`: Test files for the project.